opendatacube/governance/governance.md

 evaluated.

 If a Council member becomes inactive in the project for a period of one year, they will be considered for removal from the Council.
-Before removal, inactive Member will be approached to see if they plan on returning to active participation.
+Before removal, the inactive Member will be approached by the BD to see if they plan on returning to active participation.
 If not they will be removed immediately upon a Council vote.
 If they plan on returning to active participation soon, they will be given a grace period of one year.
 If they don’t return to active participation